nafarinha/cc_w12_weekend_hw_music_shop/README.md

 3. Create an Instrument superclass which contains attributes you see as being common to all instruments e.g. material it is made from, colour, type (Brass, String, Woodwind, Keyboard etc).
 The classes created in step 2 above can then inherit from this Instruments class.

-4. Create a ISell interface which has a calculateMarkup method, which returns an int/double, based on the buying price and the selling price.
+4. Create a ISell interface which has a calculateMarkup method, which returns an int/double, based on the buying price and the selling price. :white_check_mark:

 5. Create classes for items the shop may sell, i.e. which implement the ISell interface.
 Such items should have the following:
   - a type/description e.g. guitar, drum sticks, guitar strings, sheet music etc.